Brno-Židenice: Description

 The territory of the city district of Brno-Židenice, which has an urban character, borders the neighboring city district of Brno-Vinohrady in a sickle shape.
 The western half of the city district, roughly bounded by the city's ring road, is almost completely flat.
 Conversely, east of this road, the terrain begins to rise.
 To the east of Bělohorská street, Bílá hora (White Mountain) begins to rise, and to the north of it, near the building of the local polyclinic, the Židenice hill rises again.
 On the northwestern slope of the Židenice hill near the border with Brno-Vinohrady, there is also the local forest park Akátky, which is one of the two forest parks in the territory of the Brno-Židenice district.
 The second forest park, located above Juliánov on Bílá hora, offers a view of Brno near the monument.
 Both forest parks are used by local citizens for walks.
 There are also two housing estates on the territory of the municipality: the more northerly housing estate in the vicinity of Stará Osada, and the more extensive Juliánov, located in the southeast of the municipality.
-In the very south of the town, south of the original Juliánov, in close proximity to the tram line number 8, is the area of the Jewish cemetery in Brno.
+In the very south of the town, south of the original Juliánov, near tram line number 8, is the area of the Jewish cemetery in Brno.